whedhuz/AWSCalculatorNodeJs/README.md

 4. Calculator functionallity can be improved in different ways :
 4.1.
 Include floating point calculations and accept precisions 4.2.
 Handle large number exceptions
+5. Lambda can use ALIAS to have different stages of deployment

 Tech Used